-Simply login to your Clarity account after a few hours, and you should be able to see activity summary in your dashboard.
+Simply log in to your Clarity account after a few hours, and you should be able to see the activity summary in your dashboard.

-You can also see other useful insights like the percentage of sessions that have ‘dead clicks’.
+You can see useful insights like the percentage of sessions that have ‘dead clicks’.
 These are clicks that don’t go anywhere.
-For instance, users might be clicking on an image thinking that it’s a button or a link.
+For instance, users might be clicking on an image, thinking that it’s a button or a link.

-The dashboard also shows you the number of ‘quick backs’, which occur when a user moves off a page then very quickly comes back to it.
+The dashboard also shows you the number of ‘quick backs’.
+These occur when a user moves off a page and then very quickly comes back to it.

-It also tracks excessive scrolling, when users scroll through a page more than expected.
+It also tracks excessive scrolling when users scroll through a page more than expected.
 And like Google Analytics, Microsoft makes it easy to see the most popular pages on your site.

 Clarity also tells you the number of pages they visited, the duration and time of their session, and the number of clicks they made.

-The Heatmaps tab shows you the heatmap of your website.
-These help you see which sections are popular on your site based on number of people clicking.
-For instance, in this heatmap on our demo site, we can see that people have tried to click on the email address on the contact page.
+The ‘Heatmaps’ tab shows you a heatmap of your website.
+These help you see which sections are popular on your site based on the number of people clicking.

 Final Thoughts on Microsoft Clarity Analytics Tool

-Microsoft Clarity is a new analytics tool with some neat features.
+Microsoft Clarity is a new analytics tool with some great features.
 While it’s no alternative to the powerful Google Analytics platform, it definitely offers some interesting features like free heatmap and session recording.

-Often new website owners want to see heatmaps and session recording, but they don’t have the budget to purchase premium solutions like HotJar or CrazyEgg.
+Often, new website owners want to see heatmaps and session recordings, but they don’t have the budget to purchase premium solutions like HotJar or CrazyEgg.
 Well, now you can use Microsoft Clarity.

-Using the heatmaps and session recording, you should be able optimize your website or online store experience to improve user experience and boost sales.
+Using the heatmaps and session recordings, you should be able to optimize your website or online store experience to improve user experience and boost sales.

 We hope this article helped you learn how to install Microsoft Clarity Analytics in WordPress.
-You may also want to see our comparison of the best WordPress page builders to create custom layouts without any code, and our pick of the best email marketing services to grow your business.
+You may also want to see our guide on how to increase your blog traffic or our expert picks for the best email marketing services to grow your business.